Guy Clutton-Brock: Cold Comfort Farm

 After similar ventures in Bechuanaland and Nyasaland, he returned to Rhodesia.
 With the eloquent support of Trevor Huddleston, Fenner Brockway, Michael Scott, Mary Benson and many others, Guy, his wife Molly, Didymus Mutasa, George Nyandoro and Michael and Eileen Haddon founded Cold Comfort Farm in Southern Rhodesia, which became a widely acclaimed pattern for racial freedom and regeneration in the poverty-stricken countries of Africa.

 He and Molly were deported by the Rhodesian government led by Ian Smith in 1971.
 They found a home in Wales where the two of them would write letters.
-They were the friends of four African presidents, Kenneth Kaunda (Zambia), Julius Nyerere (Tanzania), Hastings Banda (Malawi) and Seretse Khama (Botswana), as well as Robert Mugabe, who, as President of Zimbabwe, declared Clutton-Brock upon his death to be a National Hero of Zimbabwe, the only European to be accorded that honour.
-Clutton-Brock died at age 88 and was buried in Heroes Acre outside Harare.
+They were the friends of four African presidents, Kenneth Kaunda (Zambia), Julius Nyerere (Tanzania), Hastings Banda (Malawi) and Seretse Khama (Botswana), as well as Robert Mugabe, who, as President of Zimbabwe, declared Clutton-Brock upon his death to be a National Hero of Zimbabwe, the first European to be accorded that honour.
+Clutton-Brock died at age 88 and was buried in Heroes' Acre outside Harare.